JulianSchubel/coeus/README.md

    - Newton's method for determining the square root

 ## Why Coeus?
-Named after Coeus (Koios), the titan-god of the inquisitve mind from Greek mythology.
+Named after Coeus (Koios) of Greek mythology; the titan-god representing questioning and the inquisitve mind.
 Coeus was son to Uranus and Gaia.
 Of the four pillars holding heavens and earth apart, Coeus is the pillar of the north.